sxs-collaboration/spectre/docs/PublicationPolicy.md

   "Using the feature" means the code contributes to the result of the paper, either obviously like a new coordinate map in the domain, or in a more subtle way like an optimization that made the simulation run faster.
-- Core developers earn authorship rights to all science papers that use SpECTRE.
+- Core developers earn authorship rights to all science papers that use SpECTRE for their infrastructure contributions.
 - In case of controversy, contact any person who you feel comfortable raising your concern with, such as one of the core developers, a member of the [executive committee](https://github.com/sxs-collaboration/WelcomeToSXS/blob/master/SxsPolicies.md#executive-committee),